ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4data_4.0/README.md

 ## Troubleshooting

-- Once `module.cpd_install.null_resource.install_cpd` completes.
+- Once `module.cp4data.null_resource.bedrock_zen_operator` completes.
 You can check the logs to find out more information about the installation of Cloud Pak for Data.

 ```bash
 cpd-meta-operator: oc -n cpd-meta-ops logs -f deploy/ibm-cp-data-operator